huwrowlands/Weaver/README.md

 ============

-Thanks goes out to Todd Motto for his HTML5Blank Theme, Flaunt navigation and Imperavi for thier Kube CSS framework.
+Thanks goes out to Todd Motto for his HTML5Blank Theme (for inspiration), Flaunt navigation, Conditionizr script and Imperavi for thier Kube CSS framework.